raymas/Lorentz/README.md

 # Lorentz system

-A simple animated Lorentz system plot for python using matplotlib or PyQtGraph
+A simple animated Lorentz system plot for python using matplotlib or PyQtGraph.

 ## Getting Started